 Other signs summer is ending is my switching up my iced coffees for hot coffee or tea in the morning.
 I still go out on the deck, but the cooler mornings require a light blanket!
 I’m noting the tomato plants are on their last legs, although, still giving tomatoes.
 Even my pepper plants, which have struggled this year, are finally stepping up to the plate with offerings of jalapenos and banana peppers.

-This year my friend introduced me to a celebration that heralds the coming of autumn through the celebration our first harvest.
+This year my friend introduced me to a celebration that heralds the coming of autumn through the celebration of first harvest.
 It’s called Lughnasadh (Loo-nah-sah) (Irish Gaelic) or Lammas (its Old English Christianized name – meaning “loaf mass”) and means “First Harvest”.
 I had never heard of it, so of course I had to delve into learning about it.
 It turns out to be one of eight Pagan holidays making up the “Wheel of Life”.
 The name comes from Lugh, the Deity of Lughnasadh – Celtic God of Light, and násad, or assembly.
 It is associated with Lugh’s foster mother Talitiu, who is said to have cleared Ireland’s lands for agriculture.
 Lugh is said to have hosted a food celebration honoring his mother’s passing and as commemoration of her life work in agriculture.
 Future celebrations included dancing, singing and athletic events, which were typically held on hills and mountaintops.
 Maire MacNeill, in her book The Festival of Lughnasa, wrote that following the cutting of the corn, “an offering would be made to the deity by bringing it up to a high place and burying it”.
 The tradition of holding the ceremony on a hill or mountaintop has mostly fallen away, although, the Christian adaptation has retained this custom, as a form of pilgrimage.